elvinos/InterimReport/LatestBuild/ReportSections/sectionbuild.md

 \newpage
 # Summary of Key Work and References

 The following literature review outlines the key technologies required for developing a optimised peak shaving system and conducting research intended to justify and develop on the project objectives.
 Section \ref{peak-demand-charges-and-loads} looks at pricing structures, defining the problem which the system has to solve; highlighting the limitations in current commercially available technology.
 Section \ref{peak-shaving-technologies} explores the technologies that can be used to define the system architecture.
-Finally, section \ref{peak-shaving-systems---modelling-techniques} evaluates current research of energy storage peak shaving systems, providing a reference for shortlisting different system architectures.
+Finally, section \ref{peak-shaving-systems} evaluates current research of energy storage peak shaving systems, providing a reference for shortlisting different system architectures.

 ## Peak Demand Charges and Loads